What is a lot in Forex and how to calculate trading volume?

 There are only two ways you can increase the trading volume in Forex.
 Either open larger trades that will require a larger deposit, or use the maximum leverage available.

 Leverage is basically funds borrowed from the Forex broker.
-Most volume Forex trading strategies revolve around leverage, actually.
+Most volume Forex trading strategies revolve around leverage.
 Imagine that you are using $100 for the trade, and the broker has a leverage of 1:100.
-If you use it, your trade will be turned into $10,000 because 100×100.
-If leverage was 1:50, the trade size would have been $5,000 because 100×50.
+If you use it, your buying power will reach $10,000.
+Conversely, if the leverage was 1:50, the trade size would have been $5,000 because.

 Why use lots and not just regular numbers?

-Considering how many trades happen every day, the developers needed to somehow make it easier for computers.
-So, they simply took large numbers and reduced them.
-So, what is a standard lot in Forex?
-1 standard lot is 100,000 units of currency, which is calculated once, instead of being calculated 100,000 times.
+Considering how many trades are executed every day, A simple unit of measurement was necessary and that is why lots were created, So, what is a standard lot in Forex?
+1 standard lot is 100,000 units of currency, which bundles 100,000 units in a standard unit of measurement.

 Therefore, by using lots, Forex traders speed up the trading process quite a bit.